ED Student Volunteer Unpaid Internship Program

 Students must submit three documents before being considered for an interview:

-- A cover letter, including what particular offices interest you, keeping in mind that due to the volume of applications received, you may not be assigned to your first-choice office upon acceptance.
+- A cover letter, stating which particular offices interest you.
+Keep in mind that due to the volume of applications received, you may not be assigned to your first-choice office upon acceptance.

 - An up-to-date resume.

 - A completed copy of the Internship Application Form.